Frobenius structure on hypergeometric equations, p-adic polygamma values and p-adic L-values: Kedlaya's residue formula revisited

-and $D\Phi=p\Phi D$ is well-defined, and this is the $\sigma'$-linear Frobenius intertwiner (see also the exposition in below).
+is well-defined.
+This is the $\sigma'$-linear Frobenius intertwiner.
 If $p\ne2$ or $n$ is even, then $\sigma'=\sigma$ and we set $\Phi=\Phi'$ the required Frobenius intertwiner \eqref{FI}.
-If $p=2$ and $n$ is odd, then $\sigma'(z)=-z^2\equiv \sigma(z)$ mod $2$, so that the well-known transformation formula of Frobenius allows us to obtain the $\sigma$-linear Frobenius intertwiner \eqref{FI} from $\Phi'$ (see \S \ref{changing.sect} for the detail).
+If $p=2$ and $n$ is odd, then $\sigma'(z)=-z^2\equiv \sigma(z)$ mod $2$, so that the well-known transformation formula of Frobenius allows us to obtain the $\sigma$-linear Frobenius intertwiner \eqref{FI} from $\Phi'$ (cf. \S \ref{changing.sect} below).

 The above construction is based on the ``exponential module structure'' on the GKZ equations (see \cite[3.3]{Ke} for the detail).
 Let $W=\Q_p[x_1,\ldots,x_{2n},\partial_1,\ldots,\partial_{2n}]$ $(\partial_i:=\partial/\partial x_i)$ be the Weyl algebra.
 We take a matrix $A= $.
 Let $\ul\delta=(\delta_1,\ldots,\delta_{2n-1})\in\Q_p^{2n-1}$.
 The GKZ equation for $A$ and $\ul\delta$ is the system of differential equations